katel85/pands-project2021-/README.md

 This k-means model array looks very similar to the iris.target array.
 However there is some obvious misclassifications between the 2 and 0 targets.

-We then used code to visulaise this data in a scatterplot before and after the k-means classification.
+ Code was written to visulaise this data in a scatterplot before and after the k-means classification.

 ![](Plots/kmeanclassificationcodeplt.png)